Organisation of Ukrainian Nationalists: Attempts at realization

 In August 1941 a project of the Statute of a Ukrainian Economic Bureau was published.
 The institution was to analyze the Ukrainian economy and adopt development programs.
 However, it was never created due to the crackdown on the Ukrainian nationalist movement by German authorities, who in September broke their relations with the OUN and started persecuting its members.
 German war planners saw Ukraine as a mere source of labour force and raw materials, and used economic measures in order to subdue the local population.
 In the sphere of banking the Germans introduced strict centralization and removed all non-Germans from management.
-In the environment of severe repression, OUN's activists were forced to turn to underground activities, abandoning the previous conservative line and exploiting the opposition of Ukrianian peasants to collectivization.
+In the environment of severe repression, OUN's activists were forced to turn to underground activities, abandoning the previous conservative line and exploiting the opposition of Ukrainian peasants to collectivization.
 In September 1941 the Provid of Southern Ukraine issued an instruction on the privatization of land through specially created peasant committees.
 In July 1943 the Chief Command of the Ukrainian Insurgent Army headed by Klym Savur issued a decree on the liquidation of collective farms and proclaimed the transfer of lands previously owned by Polish colonists to Ukrainian peasants.